sdn4nigeria/monitoring-platform/_posts/open/0001-01-01-GasFlares.md

 ---

 This layer dipicts gas flares in Nigeria and is taken from the US National Geophysical Data Center.
-The data available only shows locations and not amounts flared
+The data available only shows locations and not amounts flared.